rancher/rancher-docs/docs/how-to-guides/new-user-guides/backup-restore-and-disaster-recovery/migrate-rancher-to-new-cluster.md

       kubectl logs -n cattle-resources-system --tail 100 -f -l app.kubernetes.io/instance=rancher-backup
       ```

-   1. Once the Restore resource has the status `Completed`, you can continue the Rancher installation.
+   1. Once the Restore resource has the status `Completed`, you can continue the cert-manager and Rancher installation.

 ### 3. Install cert-manager